Skip to content

 Section titled “Conflict Resolution in Infrastructure-as-Code: Multi-File Complexity”

-Team Alpha is working on branch feature/ha-redis.
-Team Beta is working on branch feature/redis-auth.
-Both teams modify redis-deployment.yaml and the kustomization.yaml file that orchestrates the deployment.
+Consider a complex real-world platform scenario.
+Team Alpha is working on branch feature/ha-redis to increase redundancy.
+Team Beta is simultaneously working on branch feature/redis-auth to lock down security.
+Both teams heavily modify the core redis-deployment.yaml and the overarching kustomization.yaml file that orchestrates the deployment logic.

 spec: